apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/NodeManager.md

 ###Disk Checker

   The disk checker checks the state of the disks that the NodeManager is configured to use(local-dirs and log-dirs, configured using yarn.nodemanager.local-dirs and yarn.nodemanager.log-dirs respectively).
 The checks include permissions and free disk space.
 It also checks that the filesystem isn't in a read-only state.
 The checks are run at 2 minute intervals by default but can be configured to run as often as the user desires.
 If a disk fails the check, the NodeManager stops using that particular disk but still reports the node status as healthy.
 However if a number of disks fail the check(the number can be configured, as explained below), then the node is reported as unhealthy to the ResourceManager and new containers will not be assigned to the node.
-In addition, once a disk is marked as unhealthy, the NodeManager stops checking it to see if it has recovered(e.g. disk became full and was then cleaned up).
-The only way for the NodeManager to use that disk to restart the software on the node.

 The following configuration parameters can be used to modify the disk checks:

 | Configuration Name | Allowed Values | Description |
 |:---- |:---- |:---- |